 You don’t need to fill it with groceries, though.

-Keeping the freezer full leaves less room for the air to settle.
-Plus, the frozen items in the freezer actually help to keep the temperature cold.
-This ensures that the air inside can return to the normal temperatures quickly when the door is closed.
+Keeping your garage freezer full leaves less room for the air to settle.
+Plus, the frozen items in the freezer help keep the temperature cold.

 Ensure It Has Enough Power